-Finally, a third response was received from an end-use customer of one of NPPD's wholesale customers.
-In this response, the interested party offered a recent analysis of the Levelized Cost of Energy (LCOE) and suggested ways in which NPPD could use the information to compare conventional resources with renewable resources by updating the assumptions used in the IRP.
+The third response was received from an end-use customer (Monolith) of one of NPPD's wholesale customers.
+In this response, Monolith offered a recent analysis of the Levelized Cost of Energy (LCOE) and suggested ways in which NPPD could use the information to compare conventional resources with renewable resources by updating the assumptions used in the IRP.
 As this reference resource was received after the requisite modeling had been completed, NPPD does not intend to rerun the IRP cases using updated assumptions, but appreciates the information provided for potential future use.